benburrill/gardener/README.rst

   stuff in the future), and packages have a real concept of being installed which allows symlinks to be easily and accurately updated when packages change.
-- A command for easily moving a weed into a package and symlinking it back out.
+- Commands for converting specific weeds into symlinks managed by the garden and vice-versa.
 - And most importantly -- hastily tacked on gardening metaphors!

 Installation